Standing and market offers

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the SA Power network in Adelaide but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 If you’re not on a market offer energy plan, then you’re most likely paying the maximum a retailer can charge you for electricity.
-Some of the benefits of market offers include discounts, bill credits, competitive rates and other sign-up incentives, none of which are available on a default offer.
+Some benefits of market offers include conditional discounts, bill credits, competitive rates, and other sign-up incentives, none of which are available on a default offer.

 This is why households that are currently on a default offer could potentially save hundreds of dollars a year by switching contract types – and you won’t necessarily need to switch energy retailers to do so.
 But if you’re prepared to do some research, you may be able to save even more by switching from your current default offer to a competing retailer’s market offer.

-According to the Australian Energy Regulator (AER), around 10% of households in the market are still on a standard contract.
-Canstar Blue breaks down each state below, comparing the annual cost of default offers to the cheapest market offers available at time of publication.
+According to the Australian Energy Regulator (AER), 8.6% of Australian households are on a standard contract.
+Canstar Blue breaks down each state below, comparing the annual cost of default offers to the cheapest market offers available at the time of publication.

 Related: How to reduce your power bills